The Bottom Line

 If you cannot afford a DSLR or DIL interchangeable lens camera, but you want the look and feel of that type of camera, the Lumix FZ40 would be a really good choice.

-Just be sure to use a tripod with this camera.
+As I learned with my Panasonic FZ40 review, just be sure to use a tripod with this camera.

 - Great mix of automatic and manual control features

 - Better image quality and sharpness than most fixed lens cameras

 - Look and feel of a more advanced, DSLR camera